Begin Hacking Your Way to a Solid Daily Meditation Practice

 The software is another thing.
-Somewhere around age two, we discover the power of “no.” Behaviorists say “no” is a step toward gaining independence, confidence and assertiveness, and outgrowing an infant’s helplessness.
-“It’s a phase,” as moms and dads have echoed through the millenia.
+Somewhere around age two, we discover the power of “no.” Behaviorists say “no” is a step toward gaining independence, confidence, and assertiveness, and outgrowing an infant’s helplessness.
+“It’s a phase,” as moms and dads have echoed through the millennia.

 Side note: Savvy salespeople and neuro-linguists know we will say “no” only so many times before we cave in.
 They’ll keep triggering a “no” response until the 2-year-old believes it has run out of rope, which is about the same time our adults ran out of patience — usually around the third or fourth “no.”